Lumunix/lumunix.github.io/collections/_drafts/poetry.markdown

 ```

 ## Building a Python Project Using Poetry
-Building a project using poetry is also straightforward with the *build* command, note that you can also specify the type of output, either a whil or sdist file.
+Building a project using poetry is also straightforward with the *build* command, note that you can also specify the type of output, either a whl or sdist file.

 ```python
 poetry build